dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

 ### Explore the data in python

-You can use dlt [datasets](../general-usage/dataset-access/dataset) to easily query the data in pure python.
+You can use dlt [datasets](../general-usage/dataset-access/dataset) to easily query the data in pure Python.

 ```py
 # get the dataset